maimpilly/MCAL-Driver-Sim/README.md

 ## Project Goal

-This project demonstrates the ability to write a low-level hardware driver for a microcontroller peripheral from scratch.
+This project demonstrates the implementation of a low-level hardware driver for a microcontroller peripheral from scratch.
 The goal was to simulate the development process for a driver within the **MCAL (Microcontroller Abstraction Layer)** of the AUTOSAR architecture.

 The project involves:
 1. Reading a "datasheet" to understand hardware register functionality.